 Director:

-Emma is a freelance theatre director.
-For Liverpool's Royal Court Theatre Emma has directed Haunted Scouse by Gerry Linford (March 2024); Bingo Star by Iain Christie (March 2023).
+For Liverpool's Royal Court Theatre Emma has directed The Peaceful Hour by Gerry Linford (Feb 2025).
+Haunted Scouse by Gerry Linford (March 2024); Bingo Star by Iain Christie (March 2023).
 Stocking Fillers, (Dec 2022).
 Hey Bunny Get Loose by Wendy Dickinson (May 2022).
+She is due to start directing The Peaceful Hour 2 by Gerry Linford in Jan 2026.

 Previously Emma directed critically acclaimed productions at Brighton, Manchester and Liverpool Fringe Festivals.
 Notably, New Dawn Fades: A Play about Joy Division and Manchester by Brian Gorman, (Dancehouse Theatre, Manchester 2018); King of the World by Brian Coyle (Liverpool & Manchester Fringe Festivals, 2018); Two by Jim Cartwright (Manchester Fringe Festival 2018); Bleeding with Mother by Sarah Cassidy (53Two, Manchester 2017); We Apologise for the Inconvenience by Mark Griffiths, (3MT, Manchester, 2017); A Passion for Rationals (Sara Harris, Brighton Fringe Festival 2014).